-The bachelor's thesis (BA thesis) is written in English, with a theme falling within one of the following fields:
+Writing a term paper prepares you for writing a Bachelor's Thesis.
+The term paper is written in English, with a theme falling within one of the following fields:

-- ♦ English Language (Phonetics, Morphology, Grammar, Syntax, etc.)
+- ❖ English Language (Phonetics, Morphology, Grammar, Syntax, etc.)

 - English Language Acquisition

-- English Language Use in Communication
+- ❖ English Language Use in Communication

 - ❖ Literature in the English Language (only for students in English Language and English-Scandinavian Languages modules)

 - Cultural Studies

 - ❖ Translation and Interpreting

-The list of themes is available at the programme coordinator's at the beginning of September, but you may propose your own theme.
+The list of themes is available at the programme coordinator's at the beginning of September/February, but you may propose your own theme.
 The proposed theme must be discussed with a potential advisor and approved by the end of June.

-The process of writing the BA thesis comprises several stages, namely:
+The process of writing the term paper comprises several stages, namely: